dswesty/Laplace2D/README.md

 all zones of approximately 9.39e-7 on the last iteration.
 The rest of the table displays the PE number (in column 1) and the row number (in column 2) followed by the temperature in each zone of the row (including the boundary zones on the exterior of the mesh).
-Since the table includes boundary zones on each edge it is 8x8 in size instead of 6x6.
+Since the table includes boundary cells on each edge it is 8x8 in size instead of 6x6.

 You could also try running this replacing the 2 in the mpirun command with 1 or 3 to execute with a single process or three processes repectively.
-The problem is set to run with 2D mesh 6x6 in size and the domain decomposition is a 1D slab decomposition (see [Using MPI](https://wgropp.cs.illinois.edu/usingmpiweb/) for details).
+The problem is set to run with 2D mesh 6x6 (8x8 including boundary cells) in size and the domain decomposition is a 1D slab decomposition (see [Using MPI](https://wgropp.cs.illinois.edu/usingmpiweb/) for details).
 Given the small size of the problem it would make little sense to run this code with more processes and no attempt has been made  to make this  code bulletproof to deal with the event that the user tries to run with